Compliance

 DevilDog’s compliance overview frames regulation as a hardening tool rather than a paperwork exercise.
 The goal is to make complex requirements more understandable while still pushing toward meaningful implementation.

-The original page highlights complete business continuity planning, disaster recovery, risk identification, documented procedures, and continuous monitoring as pieces of that larger compliance program.
+The program includes business continuity planning, disaster recovery, risk identification, documented procedures, and continuous monitoring as pieces of that larger compliance effort.

 Specializations